 Latin American and Latinx Collections

-Current holdings comprise rare books, manuscripts, periodicals, and visual materials from the colonial period to the 20th-century, including the Luis Alberto Sánchez Papers, and the recently launched Latin/o/a/x Student Experience at Penn State Oral History Project.
+Current holdings comprise rare books, manuscripts, periodicals, and visual materials from the colonial period to the 20th-century, including the Luis Alberto Sánchez Papers (guide in Spanish and English), and the recently launched Latin/o/a/x Student Experience at Penn State Oral History Project.
 Current collecting priorities include:

 - Colonial Latin America